gbedell/Conference-Central/README.md

 ## Task 3: Query Problem

-The two additional queries I implemented are getSessionsBySpeaker and getSessionsSortedByDuration.
-The first is useful if you are interested in what sessions a specific speaker is speaking in.
-If they are speaking in more than one, someone may want to see all of their speaking sessions. getSessionsSortedByDuration returns a list of all sessions sorted by their duration, descending.
-This is helpful to see the longest sessions in the application.
+The two additional queries I implemented are getSessionsSortedByDuration and getEarliestConferenceSession. getSessionsSortedByDuration returns a list of all sessions sorted by their duration, descending.
+This is helpful to see the longest sessions in the application. getEarliestConferenceSession returns the earliest session for a given conference.
+This is a good way to see what time the conference starts on a day.

 The problem with the provided query is that it's an inequality query that has two unique properties.
 The Datastore only supports inequality queries with one property.